-Early identification of critical illness and injury is a key function of the EMS system.
-110 Indeed, the first point in the EMS "Star of Life" (Figure 2) represents "Detection" as a primary function of the system.
-111 However, the EMS system must first be activated, which often occurs via bystanders in the community.
+Early identification of critical illness and injury is a key function of the EMS system.110 Indeed, the first point in the EMS "Star of Life" (Figure 2) represents "detection" as a primary function of the system.111 However, the EMS system must first be activated, which often occurs via bystanders in the community.
 Indeed, bystanders not only are 911 callers, but also they often provide initial emergency medical care to patients by following the instructions of 911 dispatchers.
-Measures of a community's involvement and participation in the emergency care system (e.g., rates of CPR training and Automated External Defibrillator (AED) knowledge) are within the realm of this domain.
+Measures of a community's involvement and participation in the emergency care system (e.g., rates of CPR training and automated external defibrillator (AED) knowledge) are within the realm of this domain.

-Figure 2: The EMS "Star of Life" is the commonly known six-pointed cross, originally designed by National Highway Traffic Safety Administration (NHTSA), which represents the six functions of the EMS system.
-112 lay and professional healthcare providers is paramount to creating an environment for high-quality care.
-Measures in this domain include benchmarks for EMS provider/personnel training and physician and nursing continuing education.
+Figure 2: The EMS "Star of Life" is the commonly known six-pointed cross, originally designed by National Highway Traffic Safety Administration (NHTSA), which represents the six functions of the EMS system.112

-609 2.2 Training
+2.2 Training